czaloumi/ironman-2019/README.md

 # What type of athlete performs well in an Ironman Triathlon?

-To answer this question, I standardized each event time (swim, bike, run) by subtracting each respective events column's mean, and dividing by the event column's standard deviation.
+To answer this question, I standardized each event time (swim, bike, run) by subtracting the respective event column's mean, and dividing by the event column's standard deviation.
 Using the consistency function below, I defined a "consistency factor" to illustrate how consistently well, or poorly, athletes' event times are.
 The plot below illustrates consistency and how athletes ranked.

     def consistency(row):
         '''